 Even if you are not injured in a car accident, the confusion and frenzy following one can leave you both physically and mentally drained.
 However, it is important that you take certain steps following a car crash in order to start the process of developing a strong claim.

 The first thing you should do is call 911 to report the accident.
-An officer will arrive at the scene to perform an investigation and write a collision report.
+An officer will arrive at the scene to perform an investigation and write an accident report.
 If they don’t show up, you must fill out the report yourself within ten days.

 Try to remain as calm and as mindfully aware as possible, then take these steps:

 If you have been injured in the accident, then it is absolutely essential that you seek medical treatment immediately.
 Do not hesitate to ask for an ambulance to take you to the hospital, no matter how “small” you think your injury may be.
 It’s crucial that you don’t wait for days or weeks before your initial evaluation.
 The sooner you get checked out by a doctor, the sooner you can begin treating your injuries.